Jotnarss0n/NetRunners/README.md

 ## Deployment instructions

 Astro Javascript Framework is required, as it is the main gear of the project.
-In order to properly install it refer to the official documentation [here]([url](https://docs.astro.build/en/install-and-setup/))
+In order to properly install it refer to the official documentation <a href="https://docs.astro.build/en/install-and-setup/"> here </a>

 ```
 git clone https://https://github.com/NetRunners-Toolkits/NetRunners.git